ML4C: Seeing Causality Through Latent Vicinity: Evaluation

-\paragraph{Design} Our evaluation mainly consists of two parts: end-to-end comparison with competitors on benchmark datasets, and in-depth experiments on ML4C's learnability.
-The latter is further divided into five aspects: \begin{inparaenum}[i)]\item \textbf{Towards a perfect classifier}.
-As stated in~\cref{prop:perfect_classifier}, ML4C-Learner is the core component and we would like to know how far it is from a perfect classifier. \item \textbf{Reliability} (against weak / strong discriminative predicates).
-As stated in lemma~\ref{lem:existence_of_weak_discriminative_predicate} and \ref{lem:existence_of_strong_discriminative_predicate}, there exist weak and strong discriminative predicates, which have discriminative power and thus are helpful for ML4C-Learner.
-Thus, we would like to see how ML4C-Learner takes the advantage of machine learning, to learn a more reliable classification mechanism than individual weak / strong discriminative predicates. \item \textbf{Robustness} (against varied sample size).
+\textbf{Design}: Our evaluation mainly consists of two parts: end-to-end comparison with competitors on benchmark datasets, and in-depth experiments on ML4C's learnability.
+The latter is further divided into four aspects: \begin{inparaenum}[i)]\item \textbf{Towards a perfect classifier}.
+ML4C-Learner is asymptotically correct, and we would like to know far it is from such a perfect classifier in real-world settings. \item \textbf{Reliability} (against weak/strong predicates).
+As stated in lemma~\ref{lem:existence_of_weak_discriminative_predicate} and \ref{lem:existence_of_strong_discriminative_predicate}, there exist weak and strong predicates, which provide prediction power of ML4C's feature vector.
+Thus, we would like to see how ML4C-Learner takes advantage of machine learning, to learn a more reliable classification mechanism than individual weak/strong predicates. \item \textbf{Robustness} (against varied sample size).
 It is known that many causal learning algorithms lack robustness w.r.t sample noise for finite datasets~\citep{lopez2015randomized}, especially CI tests are error-prone on small samples for constraint-based algorithms.
-We would like to evaluate the robustness of ML4C (i.e., the classification mechanism) against varied sample sizes. \item \textbf{Tolerance} (to imperfect skeleton input).
+We want to evaluate the robustness of ML4C (i.e., the classification mechanism) against varied sample sizes. \item \textbf{Tolerance} (to imperfect skeleton input).
 Besides using ground-truth skeleton as input, it is also interesting to see how ML4C's performance changes when the input skeleton is misspecified.
-This also provides a fairer comparison with the baseline approaches which do not take skeleton as input. \item \textbf{Transferability}.
-It's important for a machine learning model to generalize well to various types of testing data which are different from training data, such as different scale (\#nodes), graph sparsity, different generating mechanisms, etc.\end{inparaenum} \paragraph{Metrics} We use two standard metrics for performance evaluation: Structural Hamming Distance (SHD) and F1-score.
-For each dataset, we measure the SHD / F1-score of the output CPDAG (learned by a specific algorithm) against the ground truth CPDAG.
-Specifically, SHD is calculated at CPDAG level, which is the smallest number of edge additions, deletions, direction reversals and type changes (directed vs. undirected) to convert the output CPDAG to ground truth CPDAG.
-F1-score is calculated over identifiable edges.
-Roughly, F1-score can be viewed as a normalized version of SHD.
-Now we present the experiment results: \paragraph{End-to-End Comparison} Due to page limit, we report SHD and F1-score of all algorithms on 19 large-scale datasets (full results including other 5 smallest datasets are available in the supplementary material), as depicted in Table~\ref{table:accuracy}. `-' means the algorithm fails on the dataset (either out-of-memory / exceeds 24 hours execution time / break caused by unknown errors).
-ML4C significantly outperforms all other competitors.
-The average F1-score of ML4C is the highest (0.92, first column in Table~\ref{table:reliability}).
-Moreover, ML4C exhibits the most stable performance across all datasets, its average ranking is $1.5\pm0.7$, while the second best is GLL-MB (GMB), with average ranking $4.4\pm2.4$.
-NCC is the strongest SCL competitor.
-It performs good on some datasets but overall its performance fluctuates significantly.
-Overall it only ranks $5.1\pm4.2$.
-Last but not least, ML4C shows high accuracy (F1$>0.9$) on very large-scale datasets (e.g., medicine datasets `munin*'~\citep{andreassen1987munin}) while $\max(\text{others})\sim 0.6$.
+This also provides a fairer comparison with the baseline approaches which do not take skeleton as input.\end{inparaenum}\looseness=-1